 - Review of written assignments and critique, and summary of the course.

-Reference, Resource, or Learning Materials to be used by Students:See course outline for required textbook
+Reference, Resource, or Learning Materials to be used by Student:See course outline for required textbook

 Review/Approval Date - 5/02